The rest of the 100 (in alphabetical order): Tony Chao, Applied Ventures

 Last June, Korea’s Small & Medium Business Administration and the Korea Venture Investment Corporation agreed with Applied Materials to raise a W30bn ($26m) fund for investment in South Korean venture firms and small and medium-sized enterprises.

-As well as the Korea fund, Applied Ventures is opening an office in Singapore to identify opportunities across the region.
+As well as the Korea fund, which has already had its first deal list on a stock exchange, according to Chao, Applied Ventures is opening an office in Singapore to identify opportunities across the region.

 The unit, which invests up to $50m a year, is particularly keen on collaborating with other investors in Asia.

 Applied Ventures’ portfolio includes Tera-Barrier, a Singapore-based producer of flexible barrier films used in flexible electronics to protect them from damage by moisture and oxygen.
 It invested an undisclosed amount in the company in 2009.